-Aerospace engineering and operations technicians operate and maintain equipment used in testing new aircraft and spacecraft.
-Increasingly, these workers are being required to program and run computer simulations that test new designs.
+Aerospace engineering and operations technicians operate and maintain equipment used in developing, testing, producing, and sustaining new aircraft and spacecraft.
+Increasingly, these workers are being required to program and run computer simulations tools and processes in their work, as well as advanced automation and robotics.
 Their work is critical in preventing the failure of key parts of new aircraft, spacecraft, and missiles.
 They also help in the quality assurance, testing, and operation of advanced technology equipment used in producing aircraft and the systems that go into the aircraft.

 Aerospace engineering and operations technicians typically do the following:

 New aircraft designs undergo years of testing before they are put into service, because the failure of key parts during flight can be fatal.
 As part of the job, technicians often calibrate test equipment, such as wind tunnels, and determine the causes of equipment malfunctions.
 They also may program and run computer simulations that test the new designs.